Spatial Scaling Dynamics

 Within Kenya, the concentration is measurable with precision.

-Over 75% of business development service providers are located in the capital
+Over 75 percent of business development service providers are located in the capital

-Nairobi secured $638 million in startup funding in 2024 - approximately 88% of East Africa’s total
+Kenya (therefore Nairobi) secured $638 million in startup funding in 2024 - approximately 88 percent of East Africa's total

 These are not independent findings.
 They describe a single structural condition: the ecosystem is spatially concentrated to the point of functional equivalence between city and system.